 We have created this list to help you with your new bathroom remodeling and installation.
 We have highlighted a number of skills you will need to do it effectively and safely.

 Removing the old bathroom

 Removing and replacing the bath, shower, radiator, tiles, flooring should not be taken lightly as it can be a very difficult task.
-Builders in Exeter are available to help you with this step who will ensure that everything is removed quickly and without damage.
+Builders in Devon are available to help you with this step who will ensure that everything is removed quickly and without damage.

 Factors to consider